cloudwatt/applications/blueprint-mystart/README_EN.md

 ### A one-click chat sounds really nice...

-Go to the [Apps page](https://www.cloudwatt.com/fr/applications/index.html) on the Cloudwatt website, choose the apps, press **DEPLOYER** and follow the simple steps...
-2 minutes later, a green button appears... **ACCEDER**: you have your starter kit!
+Go to the [Apps page](https://www.cloudwatt.com/fr/applications/index.html) on the Cloudwatt website, choose the apps, press **DEPLOY** and follow the simple steps...

 ### You do not have a way to create the stack from the console?